marmotgraph/marmotgraph-core/docs/authentication.md

 ### About authentication and authorization
 Please note, that now that you've been authenticated, this does not necessarily mean that you have access to all the metadata available in the graph!
-If you're looking for additional metadata, please contact [kg@ebrains.eu](mailto:kg@ebrains.eu) to request additional rights with the reason and justification (ideally from the e-mail address which is assigned to your EBRAINS account).
+If you're looking for additional metadata, please contact [kg@ebrains.eu](mailto:kg@ebrains.eu) to request additional rights with the reason and justification (ideally from the e-mail address which is assigned to your MarmotGraph account).

 ## Dual authentication
 Although you could technically achieve everything with "single authentication", we highly recommend to apply dual authentication in the case you're building another service acting on behalf of an EBRAINS user:

-Let's assume your service already authenticates the EBRAINS user (or has received the user token from an upstream service) and wants to read from the EBRAINS KG with the access rights of the user.
+Let's assume your service already authenticates the EBRAINS user (or has received the user token from an upstream service) and wants to read from the MarmotGraph with the access rights of the user.
 In the dual authentication approach, you're sending the users token as a "Authorization" header (as in the single authentication) and additionally the client-token (which can be obtained as described in **Authentication with a client**) in a `Client-Authorization: Bearer YOUR_CLIENT_TOKEN` header.

 ### Why you should do this additional step

 At a first glance, the dual-authentication might look like overhead.
-For a proper integration of your service into KG we would like to ask you to follow this pattern nevertheless to profit from the following benefits:
+For a proper integration of your service into MarmotGraph we would like to ask you to follow this pattern nevertheless to profit from the following benefits:

 - Possibility to store client-specific information on top of the meta-data structures and to do contextualized queries